Tekercs/nes_emulator_2/README.md

 ./ppl full
 ```

-Or if only interested in specific steps/partial build (consult the shell script for available commands)[https://github.com/Tekercs/nes_emulator_2/blob/master/ppl].
+Or if only interested in specific steps/partial build [consult the shell script for available commands](https://github.com/Tekercs/nes_emulator_2/blob/master/ppl).

 ## nes doc links